copyright©2025

 “Oh, he liked it… kind of.
 I forgot to tell you—Dad can’t read.”

 I was stunned.
-He had never learned, working in factories and fields, relying on his wife, yet he was clever and resourceful.
-That revelation made me admire him even more.
+He had never learned, working in factories and fields, relying on his wife for reading and writing.
+Yet he was clever and resourceful, navigating life in ways I had only begun to appreciate.
+I liked him even more that day.

-Jack played a little on the piano afterward.
-There was still so much I did not know about him.
-He was a good man, despite the shadows that sometimes touched his temper.
-I wanted to love him, support him, and help guide him out of darkness.
+Later, Jack played a little on the piano.
+There was still so much I didn’t know about him—his past, his temper, his hidden tenderness.
+He was a good man, though prone to anger.
+I wanted to love him, support him, and help him out of his shadows.
 I had no idea what I had taken on.

 Žádné komentáře: